Carlo Guadagno, DC, DACBSP®, ICSC, FICC

 Dr. Carlo Guadagno teaches sports medicine, physiotherapy, evaluation and management of the extremities, and diversified technique at National University’s Florida site, and brings special insight and opportunities to Doctor of Chiropractic students interested in sports medicine.
-His is an Internationally Certified Chiropractic Sports Practitioner (ICCSP), Certified Chiropractic Sports Physician (CCSP) and a Fellow of the International College of Chiropractors (FICC).
+He is a Diplomate of the American Chiropractic Board of Sports Physicians (DACBSP®), and a Fellow of the International College of Chiropractors (FICC).
+He also holds an International Certification of Sports Chiropractic (ICSC).

 Dr. Guadagno has treated various types of athletes, including those competing in U.S.A. track and field, Pro Beach volleyball and D1 College Football.
 He’s also treated athletes at Olympic training centers and at several International Olympic Committee events such as the 20th and 22nd Central American Games in Cartagena, Colombia, and Veracruz, Mexico, as well as the 2011 Pan American Games in Guadalajara, Mexico.